Partnership to End Addiction Policy on Promoting Objectivity in Research/Investigators’ Conflicts of Interest (42 CFR Part 50, Subpart F)

-All “investigators” planning to or participating in PHS-funded “research” are required to disclose to Partnership to End Addiction his/her known “significant financial interests” (and those of his/her spouse and dependent children) that reasonably appear to be related to the investigator’s “institutional responsibilities”.
+All “investigators” planning to or participating in PHS-funded “research” are required to disclose to the Partnership his/her known “significant financial interests” (and those of his/her spouse and dependent children) that reasonably appear to be related to the investigator’s “institutional responsibilities”.

 - The term “investigator” means the project director or principal investigator and any other person, regardless of title or position, who is responsible for the design, conduct, or reporting of research funded by the PHS, or proposed for such funding, which may include, for example, collaborators or consultants.

-- The term “institutional responsibilities” means an investigator’s professional responsibilities on behalf of Partnership to End Addiction, including research, research consultation, clinical or other professional practice, participation in scholarly events, institutional committee memberships; and service on panels such as Institutional Review Boards or Data and Safety Monitoring Boards.
+- The term “institutional responsibilities” means an investigator’s professional responsibilities on behalf of the Partnership, including research, research consultation, clinical or other professional practice, participation in scholarly events, institutional committee memberships, and service on panels such as Institutional Review Boards or Data and Safety Monitoring Boards.

 - The term “significant financial interest” means a financial interest – defined as anything of monetary value, whether or not readily ascertainable – consisting of one or more of the following interests of the investigator (and those of the investigator’s spouse and dependent children) that reasonably appears to be related to the investigator’s institutional responsibilities.

-- Not included are the following types of financial interests: salary, royalties or other remuneration paid by Partnership to End Addiction to the investigator if the investigator is currently employed or otherwise appointed by Partnership to End Addiction, including intellectual property rights assigned to Partnership to End Addiction and agreements to share in royalties related to such rights; income from investment vehicles, such as mutual funds and retirement accounts, as long as the investigator does not directly control the investment decisions made in these vehicles; and income from seminars, lectures or teaching engagements sponsored by, and service on advisory committees or review panels for, a federal, state or local government agency, an institution of higher education as defined at 20 U.S.C.
-1001(a), an academic teaching hospital, a medical center or a research institute that is affiliated with an institution of higher education.
+Not included are the following types of financial interests: salary, royalties, or other remuneration paid by the Partnership to the investigator if the investigator is currently employed or otherwise appointed by the Partnership, including intellectual property rights assigned to the Partnership and agreements to share in royalties related to such rights; income from investment vehicles, such as mutual funds and retirement accounts, as long as the investigator does not directly control the investment decisions made in these vehicles; and income from seminars, lectures, or teaching engagements sponsored by, and service on advisory committees or review panels for any of the following, if they are United States institutions, located within the United States: a Federal, state, or local government agency, an institution of higher education as defined at 20 U.S.C.
+1001(a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an institution of higher education.